Calculating the effects of the flu

 At Ryerson, physicist Catherine Beauchemin and her virophysics research group focus on applying computational and mathematical modelling techniques to pressing health issues in virology, immunology and beyond.
 We tend to think of health scientists in lab coats, busily developing drugs or vaccines, but Beauchemin says understanding how something like the flu virus operates has huge potential benefits.

 Originally from Montreal, Que., Beauchemin’s notable career started with undergraduate studies in computational physics at the University of Ottawa.
 She then pursued doctoral studies in biophysics at the University of Alberta and a postdoctoral fellowship at Los Alamos National Laboratory under Professor Alan Perelson.
 Today, Beauchemin is a bilingual scientist with a passion for modelling the spread of virus infections in humans and cell cultures.
-Besides her position at Ryerson, she is also a senior visiting scientist in the Interdisciplinary Theoretical and Mathematical Sciences (iTHEMS, external link) research program at the RIKEN research institute, external link in Wako, Japan.
+Besides her position at Ryerson, she is also a senior visiting scientist in the Interdisciplinary Theoretical and Mathematical Sciences (iTHEMS, external link) research program at the RIKEN research institute in Wako, Japan.

 Recently, Beauchemin completed some exciting flu-related work.
 First, she’s co-authored a review, external link of math modelling of influenza A virus infections in vitro and in vivo, called “Progress and trends in mathematical modelling of influenza A virus infections,” just published in the journal, Current Opinion in Systems Biology.
 But you’ll also find her engaging the public in this work at various events – everything from Nerd Nite Tokyo to a recent Café Mathématique on influenza held at Toronto’s Fields Institute for Research in Mathematical Sciences., external link

 To learn a bit more, we recently caught up with Beauchemin.
 Here are some highlights from that conversation: